samirbanjanovic/That-Distributed-Integration-Engine/README.md

 ## How It Works

-TDIE operates through a sophisticated distributed orchestration model with timer-based synchronization, distributed locking, and automated health monitoring.
-The following detailed flows demonstrate how the platform handles complex distributed processing scenarios in practice.
+TDIE operates using a thought exercise on distributed orchestration with timer-based synchronization, distributed locking, and automated health monitoring.
+The following detailed flows demonstrate how the platform is intended to handle distributed processing scenarios in practice.

 ### 1. **Cluster Initialization and Synchronization Process**